Brief Basics

 Taking an extra minute to double-check your work ensures success!

-The above guidelines apply even if a client provides the brief.
-Your job as a producer is to review the client-provided brief, ask your internal team any questions, and incorporate the client’s brief into a new assignment in the platform, ensuring that all gaps are filled in and that the writer is given the direction and information they need to succeed.
+The above guidelines apply even if a customer provides the brief.
+Your job as a producer is to review the customer-provided brief, ask your internal team any questions, and incorporate the customer's brief into a new assignment in the platform, ensuring that all gaps are filled in and that the writer is given the direction and information they need to succeed.

 What if an assignment has an interview add-on?
 Is a “thinner” brief OK in these instances?

 Interviews always require a thorough brief.
 At ClearVoice, we can’t conduct an interview without one.
-For interview add-ons, if a client has not provided enough info, producers should ask their CSMs to reach out to the client for more direction on their behalf.
+For interview add-ons, if a customer has not provided enough info, producers should ask their CPMs to reach out to the customer for more direction on their behalf.